Skip to main content

 John Crawford, professor of Sustainable Agriculture at the University of Sydney, who presented the study, said:

-David Motgomery, author of Dirt: The Erosion of Civilizations, advocates a wholesale change in farming practices to "no-till agriculture" , currently used by about five per cent of the world's farmers.
+David Montgomery, author of Dirt: The Erosion of Civilizations, advocates a wholesale change in farming practices to "no-till agriculture", currently used by about five percent of the world's farmers.

-This method leaves crop stubble in the field to be mixed with the top layer of the soil and means less ploughing is needed.
+This method leaves crop stubble in the field to be mixed with the top layer of the soil which means less ploughing is needed.

 But such methods can lead to lower thresholds, making it harder to feed the world's population.